-There will be an IB Information Evening on March 26, 2019, from 7:00 to 8:00 pm for students and parents.
+There will be an IB Information Evening for students and parents.
 The evening will include an informative presentation on the philosophy of the International Baccalaureate Organization itself and the requirements to successfully earn a Middle Years Programme certificate, followed by a question-and-answer period.

 120 Ambassador Avenue (Gymnasium)

-The presentation from the Information Evening will also be given at the school’s Open House on April 4, 2019, beginning at 6:30 pm.
+The presentation from the Information Evening will also be given at the school’s Open House on March 19, 2020.

-All parents are invited to attend the St. Thomas Open House on April 4, 2019, at 6:30 pm.
+All parents are invited to attend the St. Thomas Open House on March 19, 2020.
 This will be an opportunity to tour the school and interact with current teachers and students and to witness firsthand all of the wonderful opportunities St. Thomas offers to its students.
 Because we cannot always accommodate requests for individual tours during the busy school year, interested families are especially encouraged to attend this exciting event!

 In May 2018, approximately 500 students chose to be considered for St. Thomas IB.
 About 45% of applicants were offered a place in the program.
 Of those students accepted, approximately 80% will enrolled at St. Thomas.